Yanomy/yanomy.github.io/docs/assets/posts/2023-06-21-how-to-be-guardrails.md

 ---
 title: How to be Guardrails
 createdAt: 2023-06-21T22:15:33 +0800
+categories:
+  - Career
+tags:
-categories: [ Career ]
+  - Career
+  - Guardrails
+  - Coaching
+  - Staff Engineer
-tags: [ Career, Guardrails, Staff Engineer, Coaching, 「The Staff Engineer's Path」 ]
+  - 「The Staff Engineer's Path」
 ---

 ## Guardrails